Do you know how to increase your credit score in Canada? If not, you’re not alone.

 8. Try Getting a Secured Credit Card and/or a Credit Builder Loan

-This is an ideal way for newcomers to Canada to start their journey towards a good credit score.
+This is an ideal way for newcomers to Canada to start their journey toward a good credit score.

 Unlike the usual (unsecured) credit cards, a secured credit card needs you to deposit a specific amount that will serve as the card’s spending limit.
 For example, if you deposit $500 upfront, you are issued a credit card with a $500 credit limit.

 Of course, you’re still expected to pay off the credit card balances on time as required.
 However, this method will help increase your credit score with each payment you make with a secured credit card.